bitowaqr/DutchFluTrend/README.md

 # 'DutchFluTrend'

 This repository holds the source code and data for the manuscript *Using digital epidemiology methods to monitor influenza-like illness in the Netherlands in real time: the 2017-2018 season* by Schneider PP, van Gool CJAW, Spreeuwenberg P, Donker G, Barnett DJ, Paget J,.
-The preprint version is available [here](LINK_TBC).
+Until publication, please see the [PREPRINT version](https://doi.org/10.1101/440867).

 <br>